Ready to create your cyber security roadmap (aka IT security roadmap)? You may be wondering how to get started.

 •Most required obtaining security certifications such as CISA, CISSP, CISM, or CRISC.

 •Almost all requested a Bachelor’s Degree in Management Information Systems, Computer Science, IT or another Cybersecurity-related field.
-Very few stated they would be willing to exchange a college education for equivalent experience.
+Very few stated they would exchange a college education for equivalent experience.
 Read here if you want to know about getting a job in cyber security without a degree!

 •Most required knowledge or experience with security frameworks, security controls, and audit/risk/compliance concepts & methodologies.